How We Test & Rate Gear

 Features refer to the parts and components included in a firearm’s factory build and the aftermarket support for a given gun.
 We assess a firearm’s features (handguards, rails, optics support, grips, sights, etc.), investigate the size of the aftermarket for that product, and assess how easily an end user can swap parts.

-- 1-2: The firearm is significantly lacking in features.
-It presents basic functionality but lacks any additional elements that would enhance its usability or performance.
-The absence of options such as adjustable sights, accessory rails, or ambidextrous controls is noticeable.
+- 1-2: Budget.
+The firearm is significantly lacking in features, offering only basic functionality without additional elements like adjustable sights, accessory rails, or ambidextrous controls.

 Fit & Finish